hbhasin/Image-Recognition-with-Deep-Learning/Image Classification with Transfer Learning.md

 Howevere, no GPU was available for this project so the datasets were trained on two systems with Core i7 CPUs and on two systems with Core i5 CPUs.

-## Training and Validating Datasets Process
+## Training, Validating and Testing Datasets Process
+The following steps were used in to train, validate and test the datasets in this project:

+1. Quick check Keras ImageNet pre-trained model's capability
-1. Load Data
+2. Load Data
-2. Define Model
+3. Define Model
-3. Compile Model
+4. Compile Model
-4. Fit Model
+5. Fit Model
-5. Evaluate Model
+6. Evaluate Model
-6. Test Model
+7. Test Model

+As a comparison, a simple

 ## Code Details